ministryofjustice/modernisation-platform-configuration-management/ansible/roles/amazon-cloudwatch-agent/README.md

 This role installs the Cloudwatch Agent on a Linux host and configures it to send metrics to Cloudwatch.

+It will also install collectd and configure that to collect Oracle_Sids connection metrics.

+These connection metrics will then be picked up by Cloudwatch if the `"collectd": {}` section of the cloudwatch agent is configured.

 NOTE: At the moment this has NOT been tested on a Windows host.
 It may need to be tested as part of a deployment to a Windows host due to challenges with the module if run locally at an existing EC2 target.
 ONLY RUNS ON RedHat INSTANCES CURRENTLY

 ## Debugging on Linux